 This course is designed to construct spreadsheets that graphically describe business problems and generate charts.
 Students use statistical, mathematic and financial functions.
 The course will introduce dynamic linking, macros and importing/exporting data.
-Prerequisite(s): CPT 110 or CPT 150
+Prerequisite(s): CPT 150

 OFT 196-ACCESS FOR WINDOWS 3-0-3